SaschaZeGerman/loginbuddy-tools/README.md

 Assuming the callback is *https://local.loginbuddy.net/callback*, this is the required implementation in the matching http servlets GET method:

 - `...` // request validations are handled here
-- `LoginbuddyResponse authResponse = SidecarClient.getAuthResponse(request.getQueryString());`  // Loginbuddy procsses the query string, exchanges a code for an access_token
+- `LoginbuddyResponse authResponse = SidecarClient.getAuthResponse(request.getQueryString());`  // Loginbuddy processes the query string, exchanges a code for an access_token

 That's it, the object *authResponse* contains everything your client needs!
 This means, it includes the issued access_token, the expanded content of the validated id_token, the userinfo response.